Six-Day High Sea Level Forecast : Hilo, Hawaiʻi Island

 Forecast SL = Calculated Tide + Predicted Residual SL

-The Red Line indicates the high sea level value and is calculated as follows.
-First, tsunami signals were edited out of the Observed Sea Level for the past ~19 years (1993-2011).
+The Red Line indicates a high sea level value of 3.3 ft that is calculated as follows.
+First, tsunami signals were edited out of the Observed Sea Level for the 19-year period 1993-2011.
 Then, the linear trend of the 19-year record was estimated and subtracted.
-The Higher High Water (HHW) for each day was extracted.
-The value of sea level that was exceeded by only 2% of these HHWs was determined.
-This 2% exceedance value was added to the mean sea level based on the prior two years (2010-2011) of data to yield the sea level value plotted as the red line in the top plot.
-When this high sea level height is exceeded, flooding of the lowest lying land is expected.
+The Higher High Water (HHW) value for each day was extracted.
+The sea level height that was exceeded by only 2% of these HHWs was determined.
+This 2% exceedance value was added to the mean sea level based on the 2010-2011 period of data to yield the 3.3 ft sea level value plotted as the red line in the top plot.

 Tide Component of Observed and Forecast Sea Level